 Stay in this little cottage style house with a friendly family and a load of character!
 You can also rent a bike from here and explore the best places to visit in Nuwara Eliya in style!
 Find out more and check prices here.

-Getting To Nuwara Eliya
+How To Get To Nuwara Eliya

 Getting to Nuwara Eliya is quite easy as it’s one of the most popular tourist destinations in Sri Lanka.
 You have a number of different options.